Roulette Bet Options: Inside, Outside & Call Bets

 ColumnsOutside2:132.43%2.70%

-Important: The house edge is uniform at 2.70% on every bet on the European wheel — no bet type gives you a mathematical advantage over another.
-The only exception is French Roulette with La Partage, which reduces even-money bets to 1.35%.
+Important: the house edge is uniform at 2.70% on every bet on a single-zero wheel — no bet type gives a mathematical advantage over another.
+The only exception is La Partage, which cuts even-money bets to 1.35%.
+Model exact returns at your own stake with the payout calculator.

 Which Bet Type Should You Use?

-The right bet depends on your playing style and risk tolerance:
+The right bet depends on playing style and risk tolerance.
+Four common player profiles, and what fits each:

 BeginnerEven-money outside betsNearly 50% win rate, lowest variance